Curriculum and Instruction

 Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 May be repeated when the topic varies.
 Prerequisite: Consent of department head.

-SED 300 - Teaching Profession
+SED 300 - Foundations of Secondary Education

 Hours: 3